Donate NowDonate Now

 Who makes the final award decision?

-The Review Committee submits a recommendation to the Foundation’s Board of Trustees, which makes the final award decision.
+The Review Committee develops recommendations based on its evaluation, and the Foundation’s Board of Trustees makes the final award decision.

 What does receiving a grant involve?

-Recipients provide a brief progress update and a final report covering lessons learned, challenges encountered, and potential next steps.
-This program supports experimentation.
-Partial or unexpected outcomes are fully expected and considered valuable.
+Recipients are asked to provide a brief progress update and a final reflection on what was learned, including challenges and next steps.
+Because the program supports experimentation, outcomes may evolve — and that learning is considered a valuable part of the process.

 Community